-A. Within 15 days after service of a complaint, the respondent shall file with the board and serve upon the complainant its answer admitting, denying or explaining each allegation of the complaint.
+A. Within 15 days after service of a complaint, the respondent shall file with the director and serve upon the complainant its answer admitting, denying or explaining each allegation of the complaint.
 For purposes of this rule, the term "allegation" shall mean any statement of fact or assertion of law contained in a complaint.
 No particular form is required either to state allegations or to answer them.

-B. If a respondent in its answer admits or fails to deny an allegation of the complaint, the hearing examiner, board or the board's designee may find the allegation to be true.

-Section 4 - Default Determination: If a respondent fails to file a timely answer, the board's designee shall serve on the parties a determination of violation by default, based upon the allegations of the complaint and any evidence submitted in support of the complaint.
+- B. If a respondent in its answer admits or fails to deny an allegation of the complaint, the director, hearing examiner or board may find the allegation to be true. - 3.11 DEFAULT DETERMINATION: If a respondent fails to file a timely answer, the director shall serve on the parties a determination of violation by default, based upon the allegations of the complaint and any evidence submitted in support of the complaint.